ergon/migratemost/README.md

 - Private channel members are migrated by default, as otherwise the users do not have access anymore (Mattermost bulk loader does not distinguish between members and participants)
 - Public channel owners are migrated by default
 - Public channel members are not migrated by default, but can be enabled by command-line switch
+- Hipchat export contains only admins and owners of public rooms, but not participants.
+If it is acceptable for your users to manually join public channels after the migration, stop reading here ;) Otherwise, there is the following options to migrate members of public channels:
+  - `--public-channel-membership-based-on-messages` Guess channel membership by looking at the messages a user has written.
+If a user has ever written a message in a public room, it will be added as a member to the corresponding public channel.

+    Drawbacks are:
+    - Users join channels, just because they wrote a message at some point but left the room a long time ago (could add some more factors, like max message age, but will still be unreliable)
+    - Rooms that have the nature of an activity stream, where few users write and many read, will not be respected
+  - `--public-channel-membership-based-on-hipchat-export` in combination with `--amend-rooms` Find memberships by amending the Hipchat export with data queried from the Hipchat REST API.
+The rooms.json export file will be extended with the participants returned from the REST calls.

+    Drawbacks are:
+    - REST API only returns participants, that are currently online.
+Users that are offline while running the migration have no memberships.
+  - `--public-channel-membership-based-on-redis-export` Use auto-join information as it is stored in Redis of the Hipchat installation.
+This is probably the most reliable way of finding room memberships.

+    Drawbacks are:
+    - Hassle to fetch the Redis export manually from the Hipchat installation (but probably worth it)
 - Output can be concatenated into one huge JSONL file.
 Might be easier to import and is faster in my experience (no overhead to startup the Mattermost process for every file).
 - Migratemost has only been tested with Hipchat Data Center but should also work with Hipchat Cloud exports